Understanding Home Buyer Psychology: Niceville, Fort Walton Beach & Shalimar

 3. The Endowment Effect

-What This Actually Looks Like in Practice
+What This Looks Like in Practice

 Last year I helped sell a home in Rocky Bayou.
-The sellers had done everything right good price, good photos, clean inspection.
+The sellers had done everything right: good price, good photos, clean inspection.
 The first two showings produced nothing.

 The family made an offer that night.